 If you're a busy person who doesn't have time to read this entire review, don’t worry—we've simplified everything.
 Here is a table to provide you with a quick rating of our favorite protein bars.

-In this article, not only will we go over the advantages and disadvantages of protein bars, I will also provide a recommendation of seven protein bars you should consider checking out.
+In this article, not only will we go over the advantages and disadvantages of protein bars, I will also provide a recommendation of eight protein bars you should consider checking out.

 Let’s get to it.